fnichol/fnichol-cime/README.md

 ## Library Usage

-This crate is on [crates.io](https://crates.io/crates/fnichol-cime) and can be used by adding `fnichol-cime` to your dependencies in your project's `Cargo.toml` file:
+This crate is on [crates.io](https://crates.io/crates/fnichol-cime) and can be used by adding the crate to your dependencies in your project's `Cargo.toml`
+file:

 ```toml
 [dependencies]